Lonewolf-89/Notes/CyberSec Basics.md

     > ***Network intrusions:*** No matter how good your security is, there is always a chance for an intrusion.
 An intrusion can occur when a user clicks on a malicious link or when an attacker exploits a public server.
 Either way, when an intrusion occurs, we must detect it as soon as possible to prevent further damage.

     Security operations cover various tasks to ensure protection; one such task is threat intelligence.

+2. ***Threat Intelligence***
+     > **Intelligence** refers to information you gather about actual and potential enemies.
+A **Threat** is any action that can disrupt or adversely affect a system.

+     > **Threat intelligence** aims to gather information to help the company better prepare against potential adversaries.
+The purpose would be to achieve a threat-informed defense.